NETWAYS/fundamentals4puppet-training/sections/forge/02_puppetdb.md

 ### Install the PuppetDB module

-On the puppet master use the puppet module tool to install "puppetlabs-puppetdb" into environment "master".
+On the puppet master use the puppet module tool to install "puppetlabs-puppetdb" into environment **master**.

-    $ sudo puppet module install puppetlabs-puppetdb --modulepath /etc/puppetlabs/code/modules
+    $ sudo puppet module install puppetlabs-puppetdb --modulepath /etc/puppetlabs/code/environments/master/modules

 ### Assign it to your master